presidentbeef/brat/docs/thread.md

 ### wait\_on
 >thread.wait\_on _thread_, _..._

 Waits on any number of threads passed in as arguments.
-Also accept an array of threads.
+Also accepts an array of threads.